Fearester2008/extension-kizzyrpc/README.md

 kizzyClient.closeOnDestroy(true);
 kizzyClient.rebuildClient();
 ```
-If you use this code, on `Discord` it will look like this:
+If you used this code, on `Discord` it will look like this:

 ![](https://media.discordapp.net/attachments/1043613190535258242/1047082598498828299/IMG_20221129_113154.jpg)

 Credits